magento/merchdocs/src/cms/content-staging-preview.md

       - Open any page with a _Scheduled Changes_ box at the top.
       - Click **Preview**.

-   The Preview opens a new browser tab and shows how the product will appear during the scheduled campaign.
+   The preview opens in a new browser tab and shows how the product will appear during the scheduled campaign.

    ![]({% link images/images-ee/content-staging-product-scheduled-update-preview.png %}){: .zoom}
-   _Content staging - preview scheduled changes_
+   _Preview scheduled changes_

-1. In the upper-left corner of the Preview window, click **Calendar**.
+1. In the upper-left corner of the preview window, click **Calendar**.

    The calendar detail shows other campaigns that are scheduled for the same day.
 Each record in the list is a separate campaign.

    ![]({% link images/images-ee/content-staging-product-preview-calendar.png %}){: .zoom}
-   _Content staging - campaigns scheduled for a specific date_
+   _Campaigns scheduled for a specific date_

 1. Preview a specific day or time: